Frequently Asked Questions

 I’m buying the house “As-Is”.
 What good is a home inspection if the seller won’t be making repairs?

 Even though you are buying a house As-Is, you should still know what that means.
 Are you getting a good deal?
 Or are you buying an inexpensive house with a lot of expensive problems?
 A home inspection will help you determine how much work lies ahead.
+Also, As-Is doesn’t always mean what we think of As-Is.
+Read more here about what As-Is really means.

 What does a Home Inspection cover?